prathik/jd3sankey/README.md

 Enter a command and press enter add income
-Enter a command and press enter link prathik income 500000
+Enter a command and press enter link usera income 500000
-Enter a command and press enter link lakshmi income 500000
+Enter a command and press enter link userb income 500000
 Enter a command and press enter write
 Enter a command and press enter